Manage Lake Datasets

 To edit an existing Lake Dataset:

-2. Select the Dataset you want to edit and change the desired information, including description, Storage Location, retention period, partitions, and assigned Lakehouse.
+- Select the Dataset you want to edit and change the desired information, including description, Storage Location, retention period, partitions, linked Lakehouse, and (for S3-backed Storage Locations) Storage Class.
 You can’t modify the identifier of an existing Lake Dataset.

 Change a Lake Dataset Retention Period